loftuxab/alfresco-ubuntu-install/README.md

 Alfresco
 ---------
 Download and install of Alfresco itself.
 Or rather, the alfresco.war and share.war and adds them to tomcat/webapps folder.
-Current version is 5.0.b.
 You also have the option to install Google Docs and Sharepoint addons.
 Skip if you do not intend to use them, you can always add then later.
 You can completely skip this step if you intend to use Enterprise version or any other version.
 See also the special section about the addons directory.